owncloud/ocis/docs/ocis/backup.md

 * `metadata`: BACKUP REQUIRED.
 Contains system data.
 Path can be specified via `STORAGE_SYSTEM_OCIS_ROOT`.
 Not backing it up will remove shares from the system and will also remove custom settings.
 * `ocm`: BACKUP REQUIRED/OMITABLE.
 Contains ocm share data.
 When not using ocm sharing, this folder does not need to be backed up.
 * `users`: BACKUP REQUIRED.
 Contains user data.
 Path can be specified via `STORAGE_USERS_OCIS_ROOT`.
 Not backing it up will remove all spaces and all files.
-Rendering ocis empty, but functionally.
+As result, you will have a configured but empty ocis instance, which is fully functional accepting new data.
+Old data is lost.

 ### `thumbnails`